Renters guide to switching energy plans

-A3.
 No. If you’re responsible for the energy bills then the energy contract will be between you and the electricity or gas supplier, not your landlord.
 You should be able to update, cancel or switch the plan as you wish.
 You could inform your landlord or property agent as a courtesy if you’re planning to switch from an existing supplier but they should not prevent you from choosing a provider of your choice.
-You can find out which energy providers are available in your area on Mozo here.
+You can find out which energy providers are available in your area on Mozo with our energy provider comparison tool.

 This could mean you could pay more than you really need to.
 If access to the property is difficult, most energy providers will enable you to submit the meter readings online or over the phone.
 Also check out this high energy bill checklist to see potential reasons for a high energy bill including estimated readings.